Defend the Weelaunee Forest and Stop Cop City - Climate Justice Alliance

 On January 18, 2023, a community member and Stop Cop City organizer named Tortuguita, was shot and killed by police while defending the forest.
 Climate Justice Alliance endorsed the statement of solidarity with the movement to Stop Cop City and Defend the Weelaunee Forest, and joined over 1300 groups in calling for an independent investigation of Tortuguita’s death.

 Despite this growing opposition to the project, on February 1, 2023, the City of Atlanta approved the final permits for Cop City.
-Forest defenders from across the US and the world saw the urgent need to respond and converged for a mass mobilization in Atlanta (March 4-11).
-Police raided a concert that was part of the mobilization in the Weelaunee and arrested 23 people.
-A total of 42 people now face Georgia state ‘domestic terrorism’ charges in the unprecedented crackdown on opponents of this corporate-sponsored paramilitary police training center.
+Forest defenders from across the US and the world saw the urgent need to respond and converged for several mass mobilizations in Atlanta.
+Police raided a concert in March 2023 that was part of one of the mobilizations in the Weelaunee and arrested 23 people.
+Over 60 people now face Georgia state ‘domestic terrorism’ and racketeering charges in the unprecedented crackdown on opponents of this corporate-sponsored paramilitary police training center.
 This is a critical moment in the campaign to Defend the Weelaunee Forest and Stop Cop City, and a critical moment in the abolition and climate justice movements.

 In Opposition to “Cop City” and In Defense of Black Life & Mother Earth, Climate Justice Alliance Stands with Mobilizations in Atlanta